bright/new-www/content/blog/how-do-treasury-tips-work-on-kusama-and-polkadot.md

 * [The reward for a translation of "Polkadot for Beginners"](https://treasury.bright.dev/tips/0x89e570c02ee68b36f8637059cdc7d5ee4ab9f808244d16dda57cfdf6017b5daa/info?networkId=kusama).
 * [The reward for creating nomination pool number 8 with clear documentation and direction](https://treasury.bright.dev/tips/0x91e561ff28fbf2c233ab90f4db96803debddaf980c57762d3c243acccb6e1adc/info?networkId=kusama).

+Now you are truly ready to do some tipping.
+Go and be a proud tipper! 😊

+\---

+If you want to know more about tipping, read the [Polkadot guide](https://wiki.polkadot.network/docs/learn-treasury#tipping).
+Check out other pages to learn about Treasury [bounty](/blog/how-to-create-bounties-and-contribute-to-polkadot-kusama) and [proposal](https://treasury.bright.dev/learn-more?networkId=polkadot) mechanisms.